 Irish [terror] – short [sh] occurs at end from [t] in FS.
 As there is a potential reversal following immediately on, this is quite natural.

-Immediately following (without pause) ‘We last the Irish’ is the following:
+Immediately following (without pause) ‘We last the Irish’, but not included in reversal above:

 Not all – [war ‘n] – [ll] comes from [w]; glottal [t] rather than alveolar [t], which is acceptable (no’ all).